 TEST 2: Exhaust Gases Shooting Out Of The Radiator

-If the coolant is shot out, while cranking the engine, then you can conclude that the head gasket is blown.
+If the coolant does get shot out of the radiator, then you can conclude that you've got a blown head gasket on your hands.

-CAUTION: Do not remove the radiator cap with a hot engine!
-If the engine, in your Dodge or Plymouth mini-van, has been running for any length of time, let it cool down completely before removing the cap from the radiator.
+CAUTION: Do not remove the radiator cap from the radiator if the engine is hot.
+If the engine has been running for any length of time, then let it cool down completely before removing the radiator cap!

 Remove the radiator cap from the radiator.